0Savi7/0Savi7/README.md

 - 👋 Hi, I’m @0Savi7
 - 👀 I’m interested in app, game and web development
-- 🌱 I’m currently learning Python, C++ and Arduino
+- 🌱 I’m currently learning Python, C++ and Javascript
 - 💞️ I’m looking to collaborate on python projects.
 Im still learning so my expertise may be limited.
 - 📫 How to reach me: You can contact me using my Gmail: dsdjsavindu13@gmail.com if you want to collaborate with me on a project
 - ⚡ Fun fact: I like cake